 Opening a a bank account when you arrive in Germany will be one of your top priorities.
 You need one to get paid, to withdraw money (if you don’t want to get charged ATM fees every time) and to set up direct debits to pay your bills.
 It’s something you’ll need to get sorted during your first few weeks here.

 The choice you have when considering which type of account can be bewildering, and there are many poor deals out there.
 Many banks actually make you pay them for the privilege of you having an account with them.
 Unthinkable in most English speaking countries!

 In this article, we walk you through the different types of banks and the process of how to open a bank account in Germany.

-Our other related articles give a comparison the 4 most popular banks for expats and how to switch your account from your current bank to another, if you signed up with a bank when you first arrived in Germany and now you regret it because their charges are high or they are never open when you need them.
+Our other related articles give a comparison of the 4 most popular banks for expats and how to switch your account from your current bank to another, if you signed up with a bank when you first arrived in Germany and now realise you made the wrong choice!

 When considering how to open a German bank account, your first consideration will probably be what type of bank do you wish to go with?
 Here’s a rundown of the 3 main types to choose from:

 Sparkassen & Volksbanken

 These are local banks, with a strong focus on small and medium-sized businesses, regional economic development and long-standing customers.
 In UK terms, they are similar to building societies, whereas in US terms, they are similar to credit unions.